jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ```

 Next, we will need to add a container to display background information about our map and data sources.
-Add a new DIV to your DOM by adding this code below the map DIV.
+Add a new DIV container to your DOM by adding this code below the map DIV container.
+Add a comment above this code explaining what it is.

 ```html
      <div class="descriptionPanel" id="descriptionPanel" style="height: 320px;">